There’s a wrong and a right way. Here’s how to do it effectively.

 You’ll get the best results if you regularly and consistently share all your evergreen blog posts over a prolonged period of time and share any other blog posts more regularly over the time that they’re relevant.

-Exactly how often you promote each blog post will depend on your industry, your audience and how often you post on social media — not to mention the platform you’re using.
-But as a general guide, if you’re an average social media user, sharing each blog post as soon as you publish it, two weeks later and then at least once a month for the rest of the year is a good place to start (so that’s 13 social media shares in the first year).
+Exactly how often you promote each blog post will depend on your industry, your audience, and how often you post on social media — not to mention the platform you’re using.
+But as a general guide, if you’re an average social media user, a good rule of thumb is to share each blog post as soon as you publish it, two weeks later, and then at least once a month for the rest of the subsequent 12 months (so that’s 13 social media shares in the first year).
 On Twitter, you might post far more regularly.
 And if you’re a heavy social media user on other platforms, you might share your blog posts weekly.
 When promoting your blog on Pinterest, you’ll probably share each post once for every image within the post.

 After the first year, you might promote your posts less often to make room for new posts.
 But more often than not, you can update older blog posts, ensuring they continue to be relevant and still rank well on Google.